zonemaster/zonemaster-cli/README.md

 ## Prerequisite

 Before you install the Zonemaster-CLI utility, you need the Zonemaster-Engine test framework installed.
-Please see the
-[Zonemaster Engine installation instructions]
+Please see the [Zonemaster Engine installation instructions][Zonemaster-Engine installation].

 ## Installation